 Important Information about the Affordable Care Act

-U.S. citizens working and living abroad who are outside the states for 330 days or more in a 12-month period are not required to maintain MEC.
+U.S. citizens working and living outside the United States for 330 days or more in a 12-month period are not required to maintain MEC.
 In this instance, you are deemed to have met the individual mandate.
-Additionally there is no tax penalty applicable to J1, F1, M1 visa holders and other populations that meet one of the exemption categories related to the ACA individual mandate.
+Additionally, there is no tax penalty applicable to J1, F1, M1 visa holders and other populations that meet one of the exemption categories related to the ACA individual mandate.